Mohd-Rihan-Ali/video-conferencing-app/README.md

 ## Features

 - **Real-time Video Conferencing:** Connect with others through high-quality video and audio calls.
+(Almost completed)
 - **Chat Integration:** Send text messages to participants during a video call.
+(Need to be implemented)
 - **Screen Sharing:** Share your screen to present slides, documents, or anything else.
+(Some fixes are required)
 - **User Authentication:** Secure access with user authentication and authorization.
+(Need to be implemented)
 - **Recording:** Record video meetings for future reference.
+(Need to be implemented)
 - **Customizable Settings:** Tailor your meeting experience with various settings.
-- **Responsive Design:** Works on both desktop and mobile devices.
+(Need to be implemented)

 ## Getting Started